iyamliane/Linux-Assignment-1/README.md

   2. Uploading a custom Arch Linux image
   3. Creating a new droplet
   4. Cloud-init setup
-  5. Connecting to your server.
+  5. Connecting to your server

 <h2>Creating SSH Keys </h2>